North Laclo River: Course

 There is no delta at the river's mouth, presumably because the offshore slope is very steep (a near-constant grade over the 10 km from the mouth of about 1 in 5 or 20%), with the consequence that sediment has not been deposited sufficiently to break even the nearshore surface.
 In that respect, the river differs from some of the other rivers on the north coast and most on the south coast (such as the Caraulun River, where the grade over the same distance from the mouth is only about 1 in 20 or 5%, and the river has formed a delta, even though the wave climate is much more energetic).

-During the rainy season, the river runs freely through the mouth, and large flows create turbid plumes that head eastwards.
+During the rainy season, the middle and lower reaches of the river have increased sedimentation rates, due to flash flooding, which, typically, causes the otherwise braided channel to become submerged.
+When flooded, the river carries abundant sediments from parent rock in the upper catchment, and deposits them in the channel and on the floodplain.
+The river then runs freely through its mouth, and large flows create turbid plumes that head eastwards along Wetar Strait.
 During the dry season, a bar forms across the mouth, and the baseflow of the river is directed to a fast-flowing channel on the mouth's western side.

 The river has eight tributaries, two of which have a major branch.
 Some of the tributaries are intermittent.
 In order of entrance, the tributaries are as follows: